srasku/AIOUSB/README.md

 * Linux
 * Mac OS X
 * Free / Net BSD
-* POSIX Compliant Operating Systemsthat can successfully compile and use libusb.
+* POSIX compliant operating systems that can successfully compile and use libusb.

 **NOTE**: At this moment using these drivers under Windows is **not** supported although several customers have successfully been able to build and deploy solutions based on this system.
 We expect to have Windows libusb support available in the near future.